ABOUT THE NPTSS

 Transition and ongoing support for the 6-months post-registration

-Transitioning into your new role as a qualified NP is a critical phase.
+Transitioning into your new role as a registered NP is a critical phase.
 We’ll work closely with employers to ensure that:

 Employers have a clear understanding of the NP role and realistic expectations around caseloads and responsibilities